THE “HA GIANG LOOP”

 |

-❤️ Traveler Reviews ❤️ For many years, I worked as an English teacher in Hanoi, Sapa and Saigon.
-Three years ago, I began traveling to many beautiful regions across Vietnam, and it was those journeys that inspired me to share Vietnamese culture with international friends.
-Since September 2024, together with a few friends, I have been working in Ha Giang.
-To allow travelers to leave the most genuine feedback about the trips we’ve shared (100% authentic, guaranteed!), I created a TripAdvisor page that you can explore here: |
+❤️Guest Reviews ❤️ For many years, I worked as an English teacher in Hanoi, Saigon, and Ha Giang.
+Three years ago, I started traveling across many beautiful regions of Vietnam, and those journeys inspired me to share the country’s culture, landscapes, and daily life with international friends.
+Since September 2024, together with a few friends, I have been working in tourism in Ha Giang, organizing authentic experiences in this incredible region.
+We love introducing visitors to the spectacular mountains, ethnic cultures, and hidden villages.
+To make sure my guests can share their honest experiences (100% authentic reviews), I created a TripAdvisor page where you can read their feedback and discover our trips here: |

-Looking forward to meeting you in Ha Giang!
+Looking forward to meeting you in Ha Giang! 🇬🇧🇻🇳

-Hẹn gặp lại tại Hà Giang !
+Hẹn gặp lại tại Hà Giang ! 🇬🇧🇻🇳